 The Ingredients and Substitutions

-- Vanilla extract: Use natural vanilla for the best flavor.
+- Vanilla extract: Natural vanilla provides the best flavor.

 For the full ingredients list, measurements, complete recipe method, and nutritional information, please read the recipe card below.

-How to Make Vegan Strawberry Gelato
+How to Make Vegan Strawberry Ice Cream

-- First, either soak the cashews in cold water overnight or boil them for 20 minutes until soft.
+- First, soak the cashews in cold water overnight or boil them for 20 minutes until soft.

 Storage Instructions